Adoption FAQ

 I saw an animal on your website – is it good with other animals?

 This is definitely a pet-by-pet basis.
 Some animals prefer to be in a one-pet home whereas some pets are very social and love to be around other pets.
-Our adoption counselors will counsel you through the acclimation period of introducing your new pet into your home.
+If you are adopting a dog and you have a resident dog in your home already, we will have them meet at the shelter before finalizing the adoption.
+For any adoption, our adoption counselors will counsel you through the acclimation period of introducing your new pet into your home.

 Why do I see an animal listed both on your Lost Pet Page and on your Adoptable Animals page?

 At our facility, we will place our animals on what we call “Available – Open Selection”.
 This just means that the animal is available to be met with and placed on an adoption hold; however, would not be available to go home until after the five day stray period.
 The animal will stay in our facility the entire time.
-If the animal was reclaimed, we would refund the adopter that placed it on hold.
+If the animal was reunited with their original owner, we would refund the adopter that placed the pet on hold.
 We do make our adopters aware of this so they know there still may be an owner out there.
-Open Selection is a process that is recommended and recognized through UW shelter med to help length of stay.
+Open Selection is a process that is recommended and recognized through UW Shelter Medicine to help length of stay (the amount of time pets are spending in shelters).
 It has become one of the best practices of animal sheltering!

 What happens if my adoption doesn’t work out?